hardbyte/python-can/doc/interfaces/socketcan.rst

 - usage of SocketCAN BCM for periodic messages scheduling;
 - filtering of CAN messages on Linux kernel level;
-- usage of nanosecond timings form the kernel.
+- usage of nanosecond timings from the kernel.

 .. autoclass:: can.interfaces.socketcan.SocketcanBus
     :members: